Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Introduction

 \subsection{Objectives and contributions}

-In this paper, we integrate various aspects of irrational behaviour, namely loss aversion, time inconsistency and bounded rationality, into the formulation of the DR model.
-We define the DR activity as load shifting.
+In this paper, we integrate various aspects of irrational behaviour, namely loss aversion, time inconsistency, and bounded rationality, into the formulation of the DR model.
+We define a DR activity as a load shift.
 In our approach, loss aversion is considered in the (dis)comfort model for load shifting such that end users experience significant discomfort with a reduction in demand and a comparatively smaller increase in comfort when increasing consumption.
 Time inconsistency is addressed by discounting the (dis)comfort values for intervals that are far ahead of the current time step.
 Hence, we leverage receding horizon operation (RHO) to illustrate the changing decisions of end users over time, demonstrating the effect of procrastination on their decision-making process.
-Bounded rationality is considered as the cognitive limits of the actual consumption, causing end users to opt for suboptimal solutions.
+Bounded rationality is considered as the cognitive limits of actual consumption, causing end users to opt for suboptimal solutions.
 These cognitive constraints originate from the inherent randomness of end users' behaviour, of which they are unaware during decision making.
 To this end, we propose a framework to determine the time-dependent randomness of consumption using Multiple Seasonal-Trend decomposition using Loess (MSTL) \cite{MSTL2021kasun}.
-The framework then leverages non-stationary Gaussian processes (see \cite{advanced2022marcus}) to generate randomness in users' DR activities.
-Having awareness of the irrationality of the end users, the CBS operator applies a chance-constrained optimisation program for battery operation \cite{energy2017baker}, where local consumption is considered as the stochastic parameter to effectively manage uncertainty.
-In summary, this paper offers three main contributions: \begin{itemize}[wide] \item Mathematical modelling of electricity end users' irrational behaviour in the DR model, specifically focusing on loss aversion, time inconsistency, and bounded rationality. \item Proposing a framework that models end users' randomness in electricity consumption by leveraging MSTL and non-stationary Gaussian processes. \item Developing a chance-constrained optimisation model for the CBS operator to manage the risk associated with the irrational behaviour of local electricity end users. \end{itemize}
+The framework then leverages Gaussian processes with non-stationary kernel (see \cite{advanced2022marcus}) to generate randomness in users' DR activities.
+Having awareness of the irrationality of end users, the CBS operator applies a chance-constrained optimisation for battery operation \cite{energy2017baker, su2022bi, marasciuolo2023chance}, where local consumption is considered as the stochastic parameter to effectively manage uncertainty.
+In summary, this paper offers three main contributions: \begin{itemize}[wide] \item Mathematical modelling of electricity end users' irrational behaviour in the DR model that integrates time inconsistency and bounded rationality with established loss aversion models. \item Proposing a framework that models end users' randomness in electricity consumption by leveraging MSTL and Gaussian processes. \item Developing an adaptive non-stationary kernel for Gaussian processes, capturing the varying magnitudes of consumption randomness across different times of the day. \end{itemize}